esologic/Pitraiture/README.md

 ![Hardware setup for this project](./setup.JPG)

-Capture photos using a Raspberry Pi HQ camera for input into stylegan training.
+Capture photos using a Raspberry Pi HQ camera for input into StyleGAN training.

 See [esologic.com/gance](https://www.esologic.com/gance) for more information.

 ## Usage

+To take photos:

 ```
 $ python capture_images.py --help